fnalways/terminus-docs/docs/manual/concepts/network.md

 ## Endpoints

   An endpoint is the access address or point where users interact with an application.
-Simply put, it's the URL you enter in your browser's address bar to access a specific Terminus application or its features.
+Simply put, it's the URL you enter in your browser's address bar to access a specific Olares application or its features.

-  A typical Terminus application endpoint follows this format:
+  A typical Olares application endpoint follows this format:

     https://{routeID}.{domain}